Four Friends (2010 film)

 4 Friends is a 2010 Indian Malayalam-language comedy-drama film directed by Saji Surendran.
-It stars Jayaram, Kunchacko Boban, Jayasurya and Meera Jasmine in the lead roles with Kamal Haasan appears in a cameo appearance as himself.
+It stars Jayaram, Kunchacko Boban, Jayasurya, and Meera Jasmine in the lead roles with Kamal Haasan appearing in a cameo as himself.

-The film was released on 28 October 2010.
+The film was released on 28 October 2010 to negative reviews.
 It was dubbed into Tamil as Anbulla Kamal.

 Synopsis

-Roy, Surya, Amir, and Gauri come from entirely different backgrounds, but one thing that they have in common is cancer.
-Roy is a multi-millionaire; Amir is a small-time goonda; Soorya is an MBA student; and Gouri is an MBBS student.
-Each of them is dying from the disease (blood, liver, bone, and lung cancer) and they all come for treatment to a plush hospital, Pratheeksha, run by Dr. Nandakumar.
-Though they take some time to become friends, they eventually become close.
-They decide to go to Malaysia to meet Surya's girlfriend because they want to be positive in their lives forms rest of the story.
+Roy, Surya, Amir, and Gauri come from entirely different backgrounds.
+One thing they have in common is cancer.
+Roy is a multi-millionaire; Amir is a small-time goonda and a die-hard fan of Kamal Haasan; Soorya is an MBA student; and Gouri is an MBBS student.
+Each of them is dying from the disease (blood, liver, bone, and lung cancer, respectively), and they all come for treatment at a plush hospital, Pratheeksha, run by Dr. Nandakumar.
+Though they take some time to become friends, they eventually grow close.
+They decide to go to Malaysia to meet Surya's girlfriend Vineetha because they want a positive outlook on their lives.
+This forms the rest of the story.